Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: The panel VAR

-where $y_{ij, t}$ denotes the $j^{th}$ element of $\bm y_{it}$, $\bm x_{it} = (\bm y'_{it-1}, \dots, \bm y'_{it-p})'$ while $A_{ij, \bullet}$ and $\bm B_{ij, \bullet}$ denote the $j^{th}$ rows of $\bm A_i =(\bm A_{i1}, \dots, \bm A_{ip})$ and $\bm B_i$, respectively. $\bm u_{ij, \bullet} = (w_{i1}, \dots, w_{i, j-1}, \bm u'_{i1}, \dots, \bm u'_{i i-1})'$ are the covariance parameters associated with the relevant row in $\bm U$.
-Note that the errors are now independent across equations with error variance given by $\sigma^2_{\varepsilon, ij}$.
-This independence allows for estimation one equation at a time which greatly speeds up computation.
-Cholesky-based formulations such as this have been used in many recent papers, including \cite{ccm2019}, \cite{kkp2019} and \cite{hko2020}.\footnote{It is worth noting that we are using this formulation as an estimation device to speed up computation, not in order to impose structural identification.
-Section 3.1 of \cite{ccm2019} discusses the role of variable ordering using this specification and shows that the MCMC draws of VAR coefficients are invariant to ordering.
-The draws of the error covariance terms are not invariant but \cite{ccm2019} show, using a large macroeconomic data set, that different orderings yield very similar results.}
+Note that the errors are now independent across equations (i.e., both within and across countries) with error variance given by $\sigma^2_{\varepsilon, ij}$.
+This independence allows for estimating one equation at a time which greatly speeds up computation.
+Cholesky-based formulations such as this have been used in many recent papers, including \cite{ccm2019}, \cite{kkp2019}, \cite{hko2020} and \citet{carriero2021corrigendum}.
+As opposed to \citet{carriero2021corrigendum}, our approach includes the contemporaneous values of the endogenous variables and is thus not order invariant.
+In the appendix we show that the results are robust to different orderings of the countries in $\bm y_t$, implying only negligible empirical differences.

-Stacking all the $T$ observations into vectors we obtain the PVAR equations which define the likelihood function of our model:
+Equation (\ref{eq: irga_eq}) is a simple regression model which regresses $y_{ij,t}$ on the lags of $\bm y_{it}$, the lags of the other countries' endogenous variables in $\bm z_{it}$, the contemporaneous values of the preceding $j-1$ variables domestic variables in country $i$ as well as the contemporaneous values of the preceding $i-1$ countries.
+Our approach builds on the notion that $\bm x_{it}$ is more important in explaining $y_{ij,t}$ than all other quantities in (\ref{eq: irga_eq}).